 - Are you waiting on anything from the client?

 Note: The first 3 months are exceptionally important in building relationships and where you create first impression of your business.
 Catch mistakes early and action resolutions, to retain clients and build great relationships!

 Be consistent in your onboarding process.
-Once you have a plan in place, you need to be consistent with your client onboarding process.
-This means that you should be doing the same things every time you onboard a new customer and continually refine the process.
-Your onboarding process must be constantly monitored and improved as it is a constant work in progress and whenever possible improvements are identified it should be incorporated in the process.
+Once you have a plan, you need to be consistent with your client onboarding process.
+This means that you should do the same thing every time you onboard a new customer and continually refine the process.
+Your onboarding process must be constantly monitored and improved as it is a constant work in progress, and whenever possible, improvements are identified it should be incorporated into the process.